Yes, we are open!

 Ample space for social distancing.
 CDC Covid-19 protocols in place.
 Outdoor fresh air activity.

 As you may already know, whales are actually mammals – not fish.
 This has a few implications that make them stand out when compared to their other aquatic neighbors.
 First, whales are warm-blooded and give live births to their young ones (as opposed to laying eggs) and feed them milk.
 The most prominent distinction between whales and other fish is that whales don’t have gills, which means they cannot breathe the oxygen dissolved in water.
 Instead they have lungs which means they have to come to the surface every time they want to breathe air.

-Although whales are mammals, they still obviously eat and sleep underwater.
-So, this brings up the question: how long can whales stay underwater before taking another breath?
+Although whales are mammals and do breathe air, they still obviously eat and sleep underwater.
+So, this brings up the question: how long can whales hold their breath underwater?

 Whales’ lungs have the ability to store oxygen in a special protein found in muscles called myoglobin.
 They also conserve energy underwater by slowing their heart rate and limiting blood supply to only a few organs.

 One of the biggest advantages whales have for holding their breath so long is myoglobin.
 Myoglobin is a protein present in the muscles of most mammals whose primary job is to bind to oxygen molecules which helps to store excess oxygen.
 Therefore, when you hold your breath even for a little while, myoglobin helps provide oxygen to your body.
 Since whales spend all of their time underwater, they have significantly more myoglobin than mammals on land.

 The other remarkable advantage whales have when holding their breath underwater is their ability to conserve energy.
 When whales are underwater, they can slow their heart rate and limit supply to only a few organs at a time with no negative impact on their blood pressure.
 This gives them the ability to be highly efficient with their energy and get the most out of their breath.